flhoest/Rubrik/Rubrik-Central/README.md

 ## At a glance

-It gives an overview of all your running cluster in an easy and simple way.
+Rubrik Central provides an overview of all your running cluster in an easy and simple way.
+All the key items are displayed in an easy click and go interface all based on the famous [Bootstrap CSS library](https://getbootstrap.com/).

+_The following functions are available :_

 * Global info like
   - running version;
   - number of nodes;